Metadata macro

 Configuring the macro

 Section titled “Configuring the macro”Inserting Aura Workflows Metadata from the editor’s macro picker opens a configuration dialog split into Page Data and Workflow Data.
 Page Data items read from the Confluence page itself: Page author, Page owner, Page version, Page ID, Page title, Page URL, Last modification date, Last updated by, Publish link, and Variable value.
-Workflow Data items read from the workflow attached to the page: Workflow status, Expiration date, Date status reached, and Date status approval.
+Workflow Data items read from the workflow attached to the page: Workflow metadata value, Workflow status, Expiration date, Date status reached, and Date status approval.

 Every item except Publish link offers a Base value on original page toggle.
 On (default), the macro reads from the source page and its workflow at the time of publishing, falling back to the current page when no link exists.
 Off, the relationship reverses.
 This matters mostly for publish-flow workflows where a draft is mirrored to a published space.